AriFordsham/GHCWiki/darcs-evaluation.md

 - No rebase, though this is being added as part of the Summer of Code
 - Need to run a special server to be able to clone over HTTP (free hosting service is available, will provide free plans for open source projects, supports HTTPS and SSH, [ http://www.bitbucket.org/](http://www.bitbucket.org/))
 - Some suggestion that you may get performance problems on OS X due to the pervasive use of hardlinks, which HFS+ supports poorly (see [ http://weblogs.mozillazine.org/jst/archives/2007/02/more_on_distributed_vcs_perfor.html](http://weblogs.mozillazine.org/jst/archives/2007/02/more_on_distributed_vcs_perfor.html))
+- Debian stable (which e.g. darcs.haskell.org runs) only has v0.9.1, which does not include the new repository format that makes case-sensitivity fixes

 #### Darcs vs Mercurial Overview